uncefact/tests-untp/documentation/docs/mock-apps/common/verifiable-credentials.md

 ---

-Refer to the [Verifiable Credentials API v0.3](https://w3c-ccg.github.io/vc-api/#verify-credential) for more information on the specification.
+Refer to the [Verifiable Credentials API v0.3 - Verify Credential](https://w3c-ccg.github.io/vc-api/#verify-credential) for more information on the specification.